MysticCraftYT/endb/README.md

 npm install mongodb
 npm install redis

-# To use SQL-based databases, an additional package 'sql' must be installed and an adapter
+# To use SQL-based databases, an additional package 'sql' must be installed with the driver.
 npm install sql

 npm install mysql2 # MySQL